-Obsessive compulsive disorder (OCD) consists of intrusive, unwanted, disturbing, and morally taboo thoughts that provoke anxiety, uncertainty, and guilt.
-They are accompanied by urges to perform compulsions (rituals) intended to achieve certainty, reduce anxiety, and alleviate guilt.
+OCD consists of intrusive, unwanted, and often disturbing thoughts that provoke anxiety, uncertainty, and guilt.
+They are accompanied by urges to perform rituals (compulsions) intended to achieve certainty, reduce anxiety, and alleviate guilt.
 OCD in teens can add an additional burden to an already challenging developmental stage, where normal issues can become obsessive fears.

 What Is Obsessive Compulsive Disorder?

-OCD is a mental health condition where someone experiences intrusive thoughts called obsessions.
-These thoughts lead people to act on the urges, which is when compulsive or repetitive behaviors can come up.
+Obsessive compulsive disorder (OCD) is a mental health condition where someone experiences intrusive thoughts called obsessions.
+These thoughts lead people to complete specific actions called compulsions.
 The goal of repeating these actions is to reduce the stress and anxiety that comes with the obsessions that the person is experiencing.

 Common Teen OCD Obsessions

-Regardless of age, the content of obsessions typically touches on issues that may be considered morally sensitive or unacceptable to the sufferer.
+Regardless of age, the content of obsessions typically touches on issues that may be considered morally sensitive, shameful, or unacceptable to the sufferer.

 Common obsessions in teens with OCD include thoughts or images about: